tdongsi/java/my.vip.applets/README.md

 ## Frequency Response

 In this project, an interactive application demonstrates different passive analog filters, namely lowpass, highpass, bandpass, bandstop filters.
 Their ideal frequency response and actual frequency response will be demonstrated.
-Check out the picture below to refresh your Electrical Engineering knowledge.
+Check out the picture below, extracted from a textbook, to refresh your Electrical Engineering knowledge.

 ![alt text](https://dl.dropbox.com/s/bnr5ilsy1ridxtk/Filters.jpg "Filters")